how to get to 15% body fat

 Prioritize quality sleep

-We must prioritize good quality sleep if we want to maximize the results we get from our fitness lifestyle this is especially true in a calorie deficit.
+We must prioritize good quality sleep if we want to maximize the results we get from our fitness lifestyle and this is especially true in a calorie deficit.
 Much of the growth and repair from a training session takes place when we sleep allowing us to come back stronger and perform well in the gym.
 The quantity as well as the quality of sleep is important.
 We recommend at least 8 hours per night if possible.

 reduce stress

-Training hard in the gym, especially when in a calorie deficit, as well as the stress of the busy modern lifestyle means we should try to mitigate stress as much as possible.
-Elevated levels of the stress hormone cortisol over time will make building muscle and losing body fat more difficult and is also detrimental to our overall health.
+Training hard in the gym especially when in a calorie deficit, as well as the stress of the busy modern lifestyle means we should try to mitigate stress as much as possible.
+Elevated levels of the stress hormone cortisol will make building muscle and losing body fat more difficult and is also detrimental to our overall health.
+Methods for reducing stress can be very individual, people find methods such as mindfulness and meditation to simply taking a walk in nature and making time to do the things they enjoy more often to be helpful.

 tracking to get to 15% body fat